Carrier-Assisted Entanglement Purification: CAEPP with multiple carriers

 \subsection{Beyond two carriers: $F_{\star}=1$}

 The maximum convergent fidelity increases with a larger number of carrier qubits, and the enhancement relies on the selection of stabilizers.
-In Fig.~\ref{fig:three_four_carriers}, various stabilizer codes are exploited to show higher maximum convergent fidelities.
+In Fig.~\ref{fig:three_four_carriers}, various check operators are exploited to show higher maximum convergent fidelities.

-In fact, the mCAEPP generally purifies noisy entanglement with a sufficiently large number of carriers, so that $F_\star = 1$, as long as a noisy channel is not EB.
-Consider a depolarizing channel with $p_{00}>\tfrac{1}{2}$.
-Using the ``star'' stabilizer generators for $m$ carriers,
+In fact, the mCAEPP generally purifies noisy entanglement with a sufficiently large number of carriers, so that $F_\star \to 1$, for any Pauli channel with $p_{00} > \tfrac{1}{2}$. {We recall that, as shown in Section \ref{sec:preliminaries}, a Pauli channel is entanglement-breaking if and only if $p_{00} \leq 1/2$, see also Eq. (\ref{eq:order}), in which single-qubit transmission can be simulated by LOCC.
+Two parties can apply carrier encoding and decoding against a noisy Pauli channel, with the random-unitary strategy with unitary $2$-design, shown in Section~\ref{sec:channel_twirling}.
+In this case, two parties share a depolarizing channel \cite{PhysRevA.99.062302, 10993387}.}